pedrocaixeta/infDB_fork_31mar/tools/infdb-metadata/Readme.md

-# InfDB Metadata-Knowledge-Graph (MKG) Generator
+# InfDB Dataschema-Knowledge-Graph (DKG) Generator

 A containerized utility that inspects a PostgreSQL/PostGIS database and exports its schemas, tables, columns, and primary keys into [LinkML](https://linkml.io/)-shaped JSON and YAML.
-A Metadata-Knowledge-Graph (MKG) is produced via `linkml-convert`.
+A Dataschema-Knowledge-Graph (DKG) is produced via `linkml-convert`.

 # Table of Contents
 - [Overview](#overview)